Algarve-South-Portugal.com

 Vila Real de Santo Antonio makes for an enjoyable day trip if you're based within the eastern Algarve.
 The town is certainly not the largest, but the varied sights and activities can easily fill a few hours of enjoyable sightseeing.

-A day trip is often extended by crossing the Guadiana River by ferry and visiting Ayamonte (in Spain).
+A day trip to Vila Real is often extended by crossing the Guadiana River by ferry and visiting Ayamonte (in Spain).

-Warning: Your passport is required to cross the Portugal-Spanish border and could be asked to be seen.
+Warning: Your passport is required to cross the Portuguese-Spanish border and you could be asked to show it.
 Do not go into Spain without it.

-An alternative is a walk through the cooling Mata Nacional da Dunas Litorais pine forests, which leads to the deserted beaches at the mouth of the Rio Guadiana.
-If you have a car, you could visit Castro Marim with its two castles and then see the flock of flamingos in the Sapal de Castro Marim nature reserve.
+An alternative way to extend a visit is to have a walk through the cooling Mata Nacional da Dunas Litorais pine forests.
+This leads to the deserted beaches at the mouth of the Rio Guadiana.
+If you have a car, you could visit Castro Marim, with its two castles, then see the flock of flamingos in the Sapal de Castro Marim nature reserve.

 Vila Real de Santo Antonio lies at the eastern end of the Algarve regional railway, and it is easy to travel to and from the major towns of the central Algarve.

 The map below shows a suggested day trip to Vila Real de Santo Antonio, along with the main sights of the region.
-The green line marks the tour of the town, the yellow line displays the scenic walk to the resort town of Monte Gordo, and the purple line is a tour of Ayamonte.
+The green line marks the tour of the town, the yellow line is the forest and beach walk to Monte Gordo, and the purple line is a tour of Ayamonte.
 (Note: Zoom out to see all of the markers)

 Sights of the tour: 1) Centro Cultural António Aleixo 2) Praça Marquês de Pombal 3) Nossa Senhora da Encarnação church 4) Guadiana marina 5) António Rosa Mendes museum 6) Jardim da Avenida da República 7) Lighthouse 8) Ferry terminal 9) market